Have you heard of Edwin Gordon’s “Music Learning Theory” (MLT)?

 - Play games of question and answer.
 You make a musical phrase that is unresolved and they have to sing an answer.
 That makes them imagine music, and not just imitate.

-- When they are even older, you can sing and improvise over simple chord progressions from Pure Harmony Essentials, like chords 1 and 4, or 1 and 5.
-You can even sing the roots and Melody Paths, so they can start to hear chords.
+- When they are even older, you can sing and improvise together using just a few notes over simple chord progressions from Pure Harmony Essentials, like chords 1 and 4, or 1 and 5.
+You can even spend some time sing the roots and Melody Paths, so they can start to hear chords.

 - Sing nursery rhymes in numbers.